davidruvolo51/shinytutorials/src/pages/tutorials/listbox-component/index.md

 ## Why would I need this?

-The `<select>` input elements are commonly used in Shiny applications for creating dropdown menus.
-Select elements are easy to use, but they are not easily customizable using CSS.
-The ability to style select elements may be important for complying with organizational branding guidelines or if you would like to create a custom application.

 An earlier post [Custom Select Inputs](./../select-input-styling/) demonstrated the use of the `appearance` CSS property, but this can cause the element to render and behave differently across browsers.
 Alternative solutions involve loading a large UI library into your app for a single component or using some creative markup.
 However, these methods may not be accessible for individuals who use assistive web devices.
 Using the [WAI-ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices/) as a reference, the [listbox](https://www.w3.org/TR/wai-aria-practices/#Listbox) widget is a nice alternative.

 In this post, I will provide an overview for creating your own listbox component that follows the WAI-ARIA Authoring Practices.
 Specifically, this example reworks the [Collapsible Dropdown Listbox Example](https://www.w3.org/TR/wai-aria-practices/examples/listbox/listbox-collapsible.html) for use in Shiny applications.
 This post will provide an overview on the creating the R component, JavaScript input bindings, and styling the component with CSS.